dustinpfister/blog_posts/_posts/lodash_sum.md

 ### 4.3 - Object.keys

-There is also the Object.keys static method that is just like Object.values only it will return an array of keys rather than values.
+There is also the [Object.keys static method](/2018/12/15/js-object-keys/) that is just like Object.values only it will return an array of keys rather than values.
+This will just be the public keys of the object and is thus the same result as if I where to create this kind of array using something like a for in loop.

 ```js
 // and object with named keys rather than and array